This Christmas bath bomb recipe is a perfect DIY for a holiday gift or to pamper yourself. You don’t need much to get started.

 For a list of our favorite DIY bath bomb supplies, visit our shop on Amazon of tested brands.

-How to Make Christmas Bath Bombs
+How to Make Holiday Season Bath Bombs

 These really are fun to make and let’s face it: anytime you get to smash candy with a hammer is a good time.
 If you have a playlist on YouTube to which you’d like to add this project, here is our Christmas bath bombs video tutorial.